jpn--/larch/doc/example/220_itin.rst

 .. tip::

-	If you want access to the model in this example without worrying about assembling all the code blocks together on your own, you can load a read-to-estimate copy like this::
+	If you want access to the metamodel in this example without worrying about assembling all the code blocks together on your own, you can load a read-to-estimate copy like this::

 		m = larch.Model.Example(220)